19 Best Places to Find Small Task or Micro Jobs

-You choose your rates and negotiate job details with the client.
+You create a profile, choose your rates, and negotiate job details with the client.
 Once you’ve completed the job, you can submit your invoice via the TaskRabbit app.
-Jobs pay $50 – $130 per task, on average.
+Jobs pay $50 to $130 per task, on average.

-UserTesting allows brands to observe customers interacting with their apps, products, and marketing material.
+UserTesting pays people to test apps, marketing materials, and websites and provide honest feedback.
 When you work with UserTesting, you’ll visit a website or app, complete a set of tasks, and give feedback.
-This helps brands understand how their site, app, or branding resonates with customers.
-You can also help them determine how easy their site or app is to use.
+This helps brands understand how their sites, apps, or branding resonates with customers.

-You’ll earn $10 for every 20 minute video you make, and UserTesting makes payments via PayPal.
-You’ll receive your payment 7 days after completing a task.
+You’ll earn $10 for every 20-minute video you make, and UserTesting pays via PayPal.
+You’ll receive your payment seven days after completing a task.

-Fancy Hands connects customers with virtual assistants to complete a wide variety of tasks on-demand.
-You can complete micro tasks via Fancy Hands, like booking a dinner reservation or calling the cable company.
+Fancy Hands connects customers with US-based virtual assistants to complete tasks like booking a dinner reservation or calling the cable company.
 Virtual assistants can complete jobs from home and are paid per task.
-Starting pay is around $3 – $7 per task.
-As a Fancy Hands virtual assistant, you’ll receive payments every other Tuesday via Dwolla.
+Starting pay is around $3 to $7 per task.
+As a Fancy Hands virtual assistant, you’ll receive payments every other Tuesday.

-Fancy Hands offers opportunities for advancement.
-If you’re successful, you can be promoted to a managerial position helping other assistants and ensuring that everything runs smoothly.
-With Fancy Hands, you can set your own hours.
-You’ll just need a computer, a reliable internet connection, an audio headset with microphone, and motivation.
+Fancy Hands also offers opportunities for advancement.
+If you become a successful virtual assistant, you can be promoted to a managerial position helping other assistants and ensuring that tasks run smoothly.
+With Fancy Hands, you can set your own hours and work from wherever.